Lind Coulee Fault near O'Sullivan Dam - Potholes Reservoir, WA

 Field trip map.
 If you have a Discover Pass, park at the WDFW fishing/hunting area and the hike short distance east to shoreline bluff exposures.
 If not, park at the informal pullout near the south abutment of the bridge on Road M SE or in the larger public lot with a pit toilet north of bridge.
-Follow an informal footpath west along top of bluff through cheatgrass and sage to outcrops exposing the fault.
-Explore the other outcrops east of the bridge and the roadcut along Hwy 262.
+Either way, your goal is the south-side shoreline bluffs.
+Low water level is essential; some amount of shoreline must be present.
+From the bridge, follow an informal footpath west along the top of the bluff through cheatgrass and sage to outcrops exposing the Lind Coulee Fault, an eastern extension of the Frenchman Hills structure.
+Also, explore the other outcrops east of the bridge (alluvium, flood deposits, loess, dune sand) and along Hwy 262 (spheroidal basalt).
+The intrepid geologist might even hike the full shoreline east to the Warden Outfall public parking area (off map to east); its a rougher go and the outcrops are not as good.
 Gaiters, boots, long pants, and bug spray recommended.
-I also take a set of clothes to change into afterward.
+I might also take a set of clothes to change into afterward.

-View looking east from near WDFW parking area.
+View looking east along shoreline bluff toward Rd M SE bridge.
 The shoreline makes for easy walking during low water periods.
 There's a low beaver lodge in the gully near the powerline crossing.
-They'll splash around and swim out if you step on it.
+They'll swim out and splash around if you step on it.
 I saw great horned owl, blue heron, pelican, and white egret when I last visited.

 "In this report, where the field identification of rocks was based solely on megascopic characteristics, a layer-by-layer correlation of the brown tuffaceous sand underlying the uplands with the sand intercalated in the buff laminated clay at or near the White Bluffs was not possible"

-Close up of fault.
-Fault zone stratigraphy moving left to right: Rubbly Roza basalt, a thin white gouge zone along fault, a sliver of brown mudstone in footwall underlain by cemented buff-colored loess with light band of caliche (steeply dipping) and disturbed uncemented loess.
+Lind Coulee East Fault.
+Shear zone stratigraphy moving left to right: Rubbly Roza basalt, a thin white gouge zone along fault, a sliver of brown mudstone in footwall is overturned.
+Below, but stratigraphically above, is cemented buff-colored loess with light band of caliche and disturbed uncemented loess (steeply dipping to overturned).
+West and Shaffer (1988, p.
+80) note this same relationship in their western trench, "...the fault has transported slivers of footwall material to overturned positions within the fault zone".
 Shattered Roza is brecciated along the fault and takes on a greenish-yellow hue.
 It grades upward to competent basalt that is spheroidally weathered in places.

 Variation on gouge.
 Elsewhere along the fault, the gouge zone (10-20cm wide) includes boudin-like lenses of deformed dark and light brown mudstone, rock flour, and broken basalt.
 Fault puts basalt over brown alluvium here.